JingyaoShen/JingyaoShen.github.io/README.md

 1. Introduction

-This study analyzes the street network of King's Cross, London, using a 2000m radius.
-The research explores how street centrality affects urban accessibility and retail distribution.
-The key questions addressed are:
+This report analyses the street network in King's Cross, London.
+The area covers a 2000m radius.
+The study explores how street centrality affects urban accessibility and retail distribution.
+The key research questions are:

-How do closeness and betweenness centrality reflect the urban structure of King’s Cross?
+How do different streets connect to each other, and how does this affect movement?

-What is the relationship between retail locations and tube stations?
+Is there a link between where shops are and how close they are to tube stations?

-These analyses provide insights into optimal retail locations and pedestrian movement in the study area.
+By looking at these, we can see how people move in the area and where shops might do well.

 2. Dataset and Neighbourhood

-Study Area: King's Cross, London, chosen for its mixed land use and high connectivity.

-Data Source: OpenStreetMap (OSM) data accessed via OSMnx.

-Processing: Data retrieved and analyzed using Python, NetworkX, and GeoPandas.
+The study focuses on King's Cross, a busy area with many shops, offices, and transport links.
+The data comes from OpenStreetMap (OSM) and was collected using OSMnx.
+The data includes street layouts, shop locations, and tube station positions.

 3. Analysis and Visualisation

 3.1 Data Acquisition
-The street network data for King's Cross was obtained using OSMnx, allowing for the extraction of road networks within a 2000m radius.
-Retail locations and tube station data were sourced from OpenStreetMap to ensure comprehensive spatial coverage.
-The data underwent processing, which included filtering, cleaning, and structuring to maintain accuracy and relevance for subsequent analysis.

 ```python